 According to Gartner, XDR represents the natural evolution of EDR - it doesn't replace it, it extends and enriches it.

-Limitations: No advanced correlation, no sophisticated cross-domain automation, no XDR threat hunting, no in-depth unified investigation.
+Limitations: no advanced correlation, no sophisticated cross-domain automation, no XDR threat hunting, no in-depth unified investigation.

 - Defender for Endpoint Plan 2